 Each level of certification for licensure has its own requirements, and some include further areas of specialty, each requiring a separate application process for the particular areas of expertise.
 To meet the requirements for a residential, journeyperson, or another type of electrical license, an apprenticeship program must be completed, and all requirements fulfilled.
 A journeyperson license allows the applicant to obtain more on-the-job experiences and mastery of skills to pass the examinations for further electrical licensure.

-Delaware Electrical Licence Application Requirements
+Delaware Electrical License Application and Insurance Requirements

 To receive an electrical license in the state of Delaware, you must complete an electrical license application for the classification of certification you wish to receive.
 The application forms for the various electrical licenses include: